Vijayabahu I: Ruling of the country

 After the victory at Polonnaruwa, Vijayabahu had to face more rebellions.
 This caused him to delay his coronation, which took place in 1072 or 1073, eighteen years after being crowned as Vijayabahu in Ruhuna and after a military campaign that lasted seventeen years.
-Polonnaruwa was renamed “Vijayarajapura” and chosen as the capital, making Vijayabahu the first Sinhala king of the Polonnaruwa Kingdom.
+Polonnaruwa was renamed “Vijayaraja pura” and chosen as the capital, making Vijayabahu the first Sinhala king of the Polonnaruwa kingdom.
 The coronation ceremony was held in a palace built for this purpose in Anuradhapura, the former capital of the country.
-Vijayabahu took Lilavati, the daughter of Jagatipala of Kannauj as his queen.
+Vijayabahu took Lilavati, the daughter of Jagatipala of Ayodhya as his queen.
+Jagatipala was a prince from the North Indian city of Ayodhya, who had usurped the throne of Ruhuna from a Pandyan prince and ruled Ruhuna for 4 years in the chaos following Kassapa VI's death.
+Jagatipala was killed in a Chola invasion of Ruhuna.

 He also married Tilokasundari, a princess from Kalinga, with the view of strengthening ties with the Kalingas.

+King Vijayabahu I had given his sister Mitta's hand in marriage to a Tamil Pandyan prince and that Pandyan prince would go on to become the father of Manabharana, who in turn was the father of Parakramabahu I.

 During the Chola rule and the wars, Buddhism in the country had suffered a lot and Buddhist monks were few.
 Five ordained monks—necessary for the upasampada (ordination) of Buddhist monks—could not be found in the whole country.
 To re-establish Buddhism in the country, Vijayabahu sought help from King Anawrahta in Burma.
 As a result, ordained monks were sent from Burma to Sri Lanka.
 These monks helped to re-establish Buddhism by ordaining new monks and teaching the Pitaka.
 In addition to this, Vijayabahu also repaired several Buddhist temples that were abandoned and destroyed.
-A new temple was also constructed in Polonnaruwa for the keeping of the sacred tooth relic of the Buddha.The history says that the monks in both countries got together to make an acceptable version in the scriptures when the interpretation of the "Thripitaka" are different with each other.
+A new temple was also constructed in Polonnaruwa for the keeping of the sacred tooth relic of the Buddha.The history says that the monks in both countries got together to make an acceptable version in the scriptures when some interpretations of the "Thripitaka" were different with each other.

 Vijayabahu also reconstructed a number of tanks in Rajarata destroyed during the wars, in addition to constructing several new tanks.
 This reconstruction of the irrigation system in Rajarata area was important to the development of the country since the country depended mainly on paddy cultivation.

 Around 1084/1085, another quarrel with the Chola kingdom erupted when some ambassadors of Vijayabahu sent to West Chalukya were harassed by them.
-However, the king's decision for another war against the Chola Empire caused the Velakkara mercenaries serving in Vijayabahu’s army to rebel against him.
+However, the king's decision for another war against the Chola Empire caused the Velakkara mercenaries serving in Vijayabahu's army to rebel against him.
 Several generals of the army were killed by the mutineers and the royal palace was burned down.
 Vijayabahu fled to Wakirigala again but returned to Polonnaruwa and recaptured it, suppressing the rebellion.
 The rebel leaders were captured and executed.